 Many website owners allow Google to run display Ads on their sites.
 Your objective should be to try and show your display Ad on a website your identified prospect (audience) is likely to visit.

-There are lots of options at your disposal to maximise the chances your Ad will show to your desired audience.
+There are lots of options at your disposal to maximise the chances your Google Ad will show to your desired audience.
 You also have the option of retargeting audiences.
 Display Ad setup is more involved than search Ads.

 As the name suggests, the purpose of local Ads is to generate local traffic to your website or store.
 These Ads can work well for specific types of businesses with a well defined, local audience.